Are the White Spots on Plant Leaves Mildew?

 What Are the White Spots on Plant Leaves

-Rather than a type of disease, white spots on plant leaves are often a symptom that indicates a range of issues.
+Rather than a type of disease, white spots on leaves of plants are often a symptom that indicates a range of issues.
 They can vary in size, shape, and pattern, with each representing different plant diseases, including:

 - Powdery Mildew